exercism/r/exercises/concept/cheese-club/.docs/introduction.md

 ```

 This type of pipe was added to Base R in v4.1.0, and you may see it referred to as the "native pipe".

-Previously, piping was done with `%>%` from the `magrittr` package (the name is a [pun][wiki-pipe] for the art lovers).
-The "magrittr pipe" is still available, but native pipes avoid the need for an external package, and the implementation is simpler in some details.

 The RStudio editor (among others) uses `Ctrl-Shift-M` as a keyboard shortcut to add a pipe with suitable spaces.